Set up your timetable and course structure in Arbor

 Step 2 - Add a mid-level course

-Scroll down and click Add next to Modules.
+• Scroll down and click Add in the Modules section

 Screenshot 2023-11-28 at 11.52.06.png